Nikhil-Surya/Portfolio/README.md

 * A self-driving car, also known as an autonomous vehicle, driverless car, or robotic car, is a vehicle that is capable of sensing its environment and moving safely with little or no human input.
 * A project that trains a virtual car to how to move an object around a screen (drive itself) without running into obstacles using a type of reinforcement learning called Q-Learning.
+* The algorithm works using a reward system.
+I used Python and libraries such as NumPy, Pygame, Pymunk, Keras, and h5py.

 # [Project 2: Fake-News-Detection](https://github.com/nikhilwanshi/Fake-News-Detection)